 They could not, however, describe their theories in the objective way that science can today, and therefore could not draw any clear conclusions about the structure of reality.
 In place of the modern theory that energy can change into different forms, they thought that matter could convert into different forms, from finer to coarser.
 From this idea came the notion of the various elements: earth, water, air, fire and ether.

-It was imagined that two material realities existed alongside each other.
+It was imagined that two material realities exist alongside each other.
 One was regarded as consisting of ‘fine’, subtle matter, which is therefore invisible and intangible: for example, spiritual beings, souls, astral bodies, etc. The other, which we perceive with our five senses, was thought to be constructed out of coarser material, and is therefore visible and tangible.

 Modern energy theory requires us to completely abandon the idea, still surviving within religions, that matter has various forms.
 We must not, however, then make the mistake that many scientists make when they reject the idea of matter altogether and instead conceive of energy, functions and patterns of functions, as the original reality.